kacperszo/pafnucy/README.md

 Save pockets and docked ligands into separate files and use `prepare.py` to create HDF file with atoms' coordinates and features.
 By default, script expects mol2 files, but you can use any appropriate file format supported by [Open Babel](http://openbabel.org).
+Note that Pafnucy uses protonation and partial charges to calculate features, so make sure that your files contain this information.

 If you have a single file with a protein structure, use: